Wildfire Risks and Safety Tips

 Not only do we concern ourselves with safety of our agents and clients, but we also try to make it easier for you to operate in a safer environment.
 Please review these Wildfire and Wildland Fire Safety Tips to learn about building property protection measures and what steps to take when threatened with a wildfire.

-From various training sessions and educational resources such as our Safety Topics, we provide specialized services to help reduce loss potential, loss costs and control unsafe acts and conditions.
-To access these valuable resources, visit GAIG.com/LP.
+From various training sessions and education information such as our Safety Topics, we provide specialized services to help reduce loss potential, loss costs and control unsafe acts and conditions.
+To use these valuable resources, visit GAIG.com/LP.

 An important value of your insurance coverage is the insurer’s ability and reputation for responding to and handling a claim.
-Great American’s Property & Inland Marine Division is dedicated to offering excellent claims services to insureds.
-When there’s a claim, the last thing you need to be doing is searching all over for us.
+Great American’s Property & Inland Marine Division is dedicated to offering excellent claims service to insureds.